bbrownekianda/docs/platform/process.md

 3. Click on the **OK** button when you are finished to save your work, or click on **Close** to exit the dialog box.

-3. When you have created your process go to [Form Designer](platform/form_designer2.md) to find out more on how to add forms to your process(es).
+3. When you have created your process go to [Designer](platform/form_designer2.md) to find out more on how to add forms to your process(es).